 This project aims to give impetus and attention to Europe’s cultural-political discourses, questions and perspectives.
 With “Europe takes part!”, we want to spark debates – and go beyond words.
 The project consists of three parts:

-- In our co-creative workshop series, we will develop digital tools to support arts and culture practitioners from across Europe.
+- In our co-creative workshop series, we are developing digital tools to support arts and culture practitioners from across Europe.

 What challenges does the arts and culture scene face – during the pandemic and in the future?
 How can digital tools strengthen cultural actors?
 What role can and should digital spaces play in the future of European cultural policy?